(Article on Steps to Improve Mental Health)

 2) Spending time with Family strengthens Mental Health

-Talking things out in a relaxed atmosphere with my wife and two sons always helps to bring my thoughts into proper perspective.
-It also reinforces the fact that I am not alone.
+Praying together and talking things out in a relaxed atmosphere with my wife and two sons always helps to bring my thoughts into proper perspective.
+It also reinforces the fact that I am not alone and have a support group around me.
+The Bible advises us to pray for and encourage one another.

 3) Live one day at a time